sagemath/trac_to_gh/Issue 6926.md

 # Issue 6926: multiple bugs in plotting symbolic expressions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6926

 Original creator: was